affinis-lab/traffic-light-detection-module/README.md

 # traffic-light-module
-Module for detecting traffic light in the CARLA autonomous driving simulator.
+Module for detecting traffic lights in the CARLA autonomous driving simulator.